ConnorSweeneyDev/TuiMusic/readme.md

   folder of this project.
 - `SDL2_mixer-[VERSION]/build/build/.libs` which contains the files that can replace the contents of the `external/library/sdl/linux` and `binary/linux` folders of this project.

+## TagLib
+### Windows
+On top of the previous Windows setup, do the following:
+- Run `git clone https://github.com/taglib/taglib.git && cd taglib && git submodule update --init`
+- Run `cmake -B . -DBUILD_SHARED_LIBS=ON -DVISIBILITY_HIDDEN=ON -DBUILD_EXAMPLES=ON -DBUILD_BINDINGS=ON -DWITH_ZLIB=OFF
+  -DCMAKE_BUILD_TYPE=Release -G 'MinGW Makefiles'`
+- Run `cmake --build . --config Release`

+Now you have one important folder; `taglib/taglib` contains the `.dll` and `.dll.a` files that can go into the `binary/windows` and `external/library/taglib/windows` folders respectively, and it also contains the `.h` and `.tcc` files that can go into the `external/include/taglib` folder.
+The `.h` and `.tcc` files are spread around not just in this folder, but also all of it's subfolders.

+### Linux
+On top of the previous Linux setup, do the following:
+- Run `git clone https://github.com/taglib/taglib.git && cd taglib && git submodule update --init`
+- Run `cmake -B . -DBUILD_SHARED_LIBS=ON -DVISIBILITY_HIDDEN=ON -DBUILD_EXAMPLES=ON -DBUILD_BINDINGS=ON -DWITH_ZLIB=OFF
+  -DCMAKE_BUILD_TYPE=Release -G 'Unix Makefiles'`
+- Run `cmake --build . --config Release`

+Now you have one important folder; `taglib/taglib` contains the `.so.[NUMBERS]` and `.so` files that can go into the `binary/linux` and `external/library/taglib/linux` folders respectively, and it also contains the `.h` and `.tcc` files that can go into the `external/include/taglib` folder.
+The `.h` and `.tcc` files are spread around not just in this folder, but also all of it's subfolders.